 • Faculty of 20 physicians dedicated to the treatment of pulmonary and critical care patients

-• Dedicated Research Coordinator to assist with scholarly work during fellowship
+• Dedicated research coordinator to assist with scholarly work during fellowship

 • Rotations in Trauma ICU, CT Surgery ICU, Neuro ICU and Lung Transplant